BorkoAXT/CSCraft/README.md

 dotnet build
 ```

 That's it.
+A single `dotnet build` does everything in one pass:

+1. Reads `[ModInfo]` and generates the Fabric template
+2. Auto-discovers your JDK (no `JAVA_HOME` setup needed)
+3. Transpiles your C# to Java
+4. Generates recipe JSONs, model JSONs, blockstate JSONs, and lang files
-CSCraft reads the `[ModInfo]` attribute, generates the entire Fabric template, transpiles your C# to Java, and runs Gradle to produce the mod `.jar`.
+5. Runs Gradle to produce the mod `.jar`

 The output is in `FabricTemplate/build/libs/`.
 Copy it to your Minecraft `mods/` folder and launch with Fabric Loader.